Why Does My Forehead Twitch? | Unraveling the Mystery

 Dietary Influences

-Diet is another critical factor in understanding why forehead twitching happens.
-Nutritional deficiencies can lead to muscle cramps and spasms.
-For instance, magnesium is vital for muscle function; without enough of it, muscles may misbehave.
-I’ve found that incorporating more leafy greens and nuts into my diet helps maintain balance.
+Diet is another important factor in understanding why forehead twitching happens.
+Nutritional deficiencies may contribute to muscle cramps, spasms, or nerve irritability in some people.
+For instance, magnesium, potassium, calcium, vitamin D, and vitamin B12 all play roles in normal muscle and nerve function.
+I’ve found that incorporating more leafy greens, nuts, beans, and other nutrient-rich foods into my diet helps maintain balance.

 Nutrient-Rich Foods for Muscle Health